Aboobaker Osman Mitha: British Indian Army

-Pakistani Army
+Pakistan Army

 When British India divided into the Republic of India and the Dominion of Pakistan in August 1947, Mitha opted for Pakistan.
 He qualified for the Staff College, Quetta and served as General Staff Officer - 1 (GSO 1) in GHQ Pakistan.
 He describes the GHQ in Rawalpindi of the early days of Pakistan in graphic detail, with junior officers using wooden packing cases for desks and chairs and bringing their own pencils to work.
 Toilet paper, called "bog paper" by the British, was used to write on, as ordinary paper was just not available.

 Lt Col (later Maj Gen) Aboobaker Osman Mitha held several important positions as an army officer.
 He was extremely hands on and leading from the front type of an officer.
 This made him a legend not only in the Army, but also with the Navy and Air Force.

 In 1954, Mitha was selected to raise an elite commando unit for Pakistan Army, the Special Service Group (SSG).
 Cherat, a hill station near Peshawar, was chosen as the highly restricted site where the commandos were to be trained and based.
 Mitha's sole instruction to his handpicked Pakistani officers was, "Be proud of your poverty."
 He became a legend within the SSG, a fact attested to by SSG officers who came after he had moved on from the SSG.

 He remained head of the SSG for 6 years, from 1954 to 1960.
 So well-received were his training and personality development skills that in 1966, he was appointed commandant of the Pakistan Military Academy.
 He left his mark on hundreds of young cadets when he commanded the Pakistan Military Academy from 1966 to 1968.
 He then commanded the 1 Armoured Division from 1968 to 1970.
 Then he was moved to East Pakistan.

 In East Pakistan

-In 1951, Mitha had married a Bengali Christian girl of Brahmin heritage, and this gave him a connect with East Pakistan.
+In 1951, Mitha had married a Bengali Christian girl of Brahmin heritage, and this gave him a connection with East Pakistan.
 In 1965 he commanded an Infantry Brigade in East Pakistan and was also active there in early 1971 as Deputy Corps Commander.
 He was particularly active in East Pakistan in the days preceding the military action of 25 March 1971.
 Other generals were present in Dhaka along with Yahya Khan.
 They secretly departed on the evening of 25 March 1971, that fateful day after fixing the deadline for the military action.
 Mitha is said to have remained behind.
 Lt Gen Tikka Khan, Maj Gen Rao Farman Ali and Maj Gen Khadim Hussain Raja were associated with the planning of the military action.
 Eventually their action bloodied the capital city Dhaka with the blood of thousands of residents including students, military and police personnel, politician and the general mass.
 Later documents regarding their action on the early hours of 26 March 1971 known as Operation Searchlight was revealed to the world.